+The Mallee in Flower I. McCann.
+Victorian National Parks Association, 1989 Beautiful photos of plants from the Mallee of Victoria, eastern South Australia and southern New South Wales.
+The Flowers of Central Australia A. Blombery.
+Kangaroo Press, 1989 Many plants depicted in this book occur in the Mallee.
+Some very good photos.
+Birds of the Victorian Dry Country Gould League of Victoria, 1976 This book has sections on land use in the Mallee as well as plants and animals of the Mallee.
+Malleefowl - the Incubator Bird P. Reilly.
+Kangaroo Press, 1990 A simple story with beautiful illustrations, suitable for primary students.
 Mediterranean Landscapes in Australia - Mallee ecosystems and their management Edited by J. Noble and R. Bradstock, 1989 This is a readable though quite scientific book, containing the latest information on many aspects of the Mallee ecosystem.
-ECOS Number 46, Summer 85/86 CSIRO publication on science and the environment Two articles : Fire in the Mallee and Irrigation and Salinity ECOS Number 56 Winter 88 Article titled Oil from Eucalypts Search - Science and Technology in Australia and New Zealand March/April 1987 Salinity and waterlogging in the Murray-Darling Basin.
+The Mallee Lands - A Conservation Perspective Edited by J. Noble, P. Joss, G. Jones A CSIRO publication, it is composed of the proceedings of the National Mallee Conference, Adelaide, 1987 A similar publication to the one above, contains some excellent general and specific information particularly for senior students.
+Habitat - Australia Journal of the Australian COnservation Foundation August 1989 and June 1990 These contain very good articles which consider the future of the Victorian Mallee ECOS Number 46, Summer 85/86 CSIRO publication on science and the environment Two articles: Fire in the Mallee and Irrigation and Salinity ECOS Number 56 Winter 88 Article titled Oil from Eucalypts Search - Science and Technology in Australia and New Zealand March/April 1987 Salinity and waterlogging in the Murray-Darling Basin.
 For senior students.
 Australian Natural History Volume 21 Number 4, 1984.
 The Malleefowl.

-Pre-visit and Post-visit Ideas
+Some pre-visit and post-visit ideas

 1. Animals of the Mallee are also very well adapted to the conditions which exist there.
 Find out about some of the following animals.
 Include a description of the animal, what it eats, where it lives, its reproduction, how it is specially adapted to the hot, dry conditions of the Mallee and any predators it has.

-Malleefowl Grey kangaroo
+Malleefowl grey kangaroo

-Stumpy-tail lizard Hairy-nosed wombat
+stumpy-tail lizard hairy-nosed wombat

-Echidna Mallee black-faced kangaroo
+echidna Mallee black-faced Kangaroo

-Pigmy possum Mitchell's hopping mouse
+pigmy possum Mitchell's hopping mouse

-Gould's sand goanna Red-lored whistler
+Gould's sand goanna red-lored whistler

-Mallee ringed parrot Emu
+Mallee ringed parrot emu

 - 2. Mallee lands are under threat in a variety of ways.
-Choose two of the following and find out how it threatens these areas.

-- broombush cutting

-- feral animals, e.g. rabbits, cats and goats

-- grazing and farming

-- wind erosion

-- 3. Write a story of 1-2 pages describing your life as an early settler/farmer in the Mallee.

-or

-Write a story about your life as a member of an Aboriginal group living in the Mallee lands near the Murray River before the Europeans arrived.

-- 4. Much of the Mallee has been cleared for farming, particularly agriculture.
-Find out about measures that are being undertaken to conserve remnant bushland.

-- 5. The dust storm that hit Melbourne in February 1983 was very dramatic and some excellent photographs were published at the time and since.
+Choose two of the following and find out how it threatens these areas. - · broombush cutting - feral animals, e.g. rabbits, cats and goats - grazing and farming - · wind erosion - 3.
+Write a story of 1-2 pages describing your life as an early settler/farmer in the Mallee or Write a story about your life as a member of an Aboriginal group living in the Mallee lands near the Murray River before the Europeans arrived. - 4.
+Much of the Mallee has been cleared for farming, particularly agriculture.
+Find out about measures that are being undertaken to conserve remnant bushland. - 5.
+The dust storms that hit Melbourne in 1984 were very dramatic and some excellent photographs were published at the time and since.
 To people living in Mallee areas dust storms are not unusual.
 This time the Mallee blew into Melbourne, and even dirtied the snow in New Zealand.
-Find out how land management practices are changing in order to protect the soils that remain.

-- 6. Here are three plants of the Mallee.
-Each has characteristics that are special to the natural ecosystem and/or to people.
-Investigate these plants further, and other Mallee plants in terms of their importance to:

-- native animals

-- traditionally living Aboriginal people

-- people today

-Scrub Cypress Pine (Callitris verrucosa) Qld, Vic, SA, WA
+Find out how land management practices are changing in order to protect the soils that remain. - 6.
+Here are three plants of the Mallee.
+Each has characteristic that are special to the natural ecosystem and/or to people.
+Investigate these plants further, and other Mallee plant in terms of their importance to: - native animals - traditionally living Aboriginal people - people today Scrub Cypress Pine (Callitris preissii subspecies verrucosa) Qld, Vic, SA, WA